CloudI/CloudI/src/api/README.markdown

 * `Python >= 2.7.0`
 * `Ruby >= 1.9.0`

-C/C++, Go, Java, Javascript, OCaml, Perl, PHP, Python, and Ruby all have an implementation of the CloudI API that is completely done in that programming language (to avoid extra complexity).
+C/C++, Go, Haskell, Java, Javascript, OCaml, Perl, PHP, Python, and Ruby all have an implementation of the CloudI API that is completely done in that programming language (to avoid extra complexity).
 Python does have a Python with C integration CloudI API that is the Python module `cloudi_c` (instead of the Python module `cloudi`).
 Any use of the CloudI API in these programming languages (that are not running in the Erlang VM, i.e., "external" services) is executed as separate OS processes with separate threads (using any native threading library) with CloudI as the application server.

 Erlang (or Elixir) integration uses the `cloudi_service` behavior to create "internal" CloudI services.
 Typically, the module name implementing